 Visual impairments can range from various forms of color blindness (affecting 8% of the US male population and .5% of the US female population), near sightedness, contrast issues, or other visual deficiencies, to complete loss of vision.
 Text that is too small, too faint, or otherwise too hard to see prevents users with limited vision from reading the text that is in front of them.

-- Font size – Users should be able to enlarge or diminish text size.
+- Font size – Users should be able to enlarge or diminish, and respace text size.
 Text should also translate well on various devices (mobile, tablet, desktop).

 - Color contrast – Proper color contrast between text and its background can help alleviate visual challenges caused by aging eyes, color blindness, and other low-vision conditions.
 Internationally recognized Web Content Accessibility Guidelines (WCAG 2.0) specify color contrast ratios for both small and large text.
 These ratios apply to text on a page and to graphics with text elements.